allenchng/InsightWriting/Projects.md

 ### Starting with a data set

 One of the first impulses for many fellows is to find a dataset online and then try to shoehorn that dataset into a problem.
-The problem here is that when you don't start with a top-down approach, you make choices that are not motivated by your problem and your user.
-It is then obvious to companies that you have not started with a top-down approach.
+The problem here is that when you don't start with a top-down approach, you make choices that are not motivated by a problem or a user.
+It is then obvious to companies that you have not started .

 ### Starting with a technique or technology